MacCampers/DEV_Dashboard/README.md

         * Gestion Base de données
                 * Creation de tables des services / Widgets
                         * Récupération des données de la DB

+## Widget Settings

+If you want to display/desactivate any widget, or set a time refresh, go to the Widget tab on the sidebar.
+You can also desactivate a widget by clicking on the wheel of each widgets available on your dashboard.

+## Users

+You can manage your user settings by clicking on your email adress on the right side of the header.